mjmilan/docs.particular.net/nservicebus/messaging/unobtrusive-mode.md

 ## Unobtrusive mode

 NServiceBus allows defining custom [message conventions](conventions.md) instead of using the `IMessage`, `ICommand` or `IEvent` interfaces and attributes like `TimeToBeReceivedAttribute` and `ExpressAttribute`.
 NServiceBus also supports conventions for encrypted properties, express messages, databus properties and time to be received.
-With these conventions combined a reference to NServiceBus can be avoid.
+With these conventions combined a reference to NServiceBus can be avoided.

 Note: It is important to note that in .NET namespace is optional and hence can be null.
 So if any conventions do partial string checks, for example using `EndsWith` or `StartsWith`, then a null check should be used.
 So include `.Namespace != null` at the start of the convention.
 Otherwise a null reference exception will occur during the type scanning.